 How to Make Sewing Patterns by Donald H. McCunn

 This book was first written in 1975 but it is a great book nevertheless and covers all the basic aspects you need to know in pattern making.

 Pattern cutting and Making up by Martin Shoben and Janet P Ward.

-A book that gives you instructions to make your patterns and to stitch it properly.
+It is a book that gives you instructions to make your patterns and stitch them properly.

 Pattern making for Fashion Design by Gerry Cooklin

 Master Patterns And Grading For Women’s Outsizes and Pattern Grading for Men’s Clothes belong to the same author.